10 Best Life Insurance Companies in West Virginia

 Key Terms

-According to the Centers for Disease Control and Prevention (CDC), the average life expectancy in West Virginia is approximately 72.8 years which is considerably lower than the national average life expectancy, which is currently around 79.05 years in the United States.
+According to the Centers for Disease Control and Prevention (CDC), the average life expectancy in West Virginia is approximately 72.8 years which is significantly lower than the national average life expectancy, which is currently around 79.05 years in the United States.
 Over the past few years, the leading causes of death in West Virginia have been cancer, heart disease, and accidents.
 The homicide rate in West Virginia is about 7.0 homicides per 100,000 residents, which is comparable to the national average of 7.5.

 According to the U.S. Bureau of Labor Statistics, in West Virginia, the 90th percentile income is currently $78,640.
 The median income in the state is roughly $36,860.
 Most financial advisors recommend purchasing a life insurance plan that covers your loved ones for between 10X and 20X your yearly salary.
-In West Virginia, this amounts to around $786,400 – $1,572,800 for most individuals who earn significant incomes in the state.
+In West Virginia, this amounts to around $786,400 – $1,572,800 for most individuals who earn substantial earnings in the state.

 Show Me Life Insurance Companies